-2. (1) A candidate for the degrees shall have been awarded an appropriate degree of Bachelor from the University of New South Wales or a qualification considered equivalent from another university or tertiary institution at a level acceptable to the Higher Degree Committee of the Faculty of Architecture (hereinafter referred to as the Committee).
+2. (1) A candidate for the degrees shall have been awarded an appropriate degree of Bachelor from the University of New South Wales or a qualification considered equivalent from another university or tertiary institution at a level acceptable to the Higher Degree Committee of the Faculty of the Built Environment (hereinafter referred to as the Committee).